AI Chip Concept Blue

 Who founded Groq?

-Jonathan Ross was an executive at Google who helped invent the company's tensor processing unit, a chip specifically designed for AI and machine learning applications.
+Ross helped invent Google's tensor processing unit (TPU), a chip specifically designed for AI and machine learning applications.

 Who has invested in Groq?

-To date, Groq has raised $367 million from a number of private equity and venture capital firms.
+To date, Groq has raised a little over $1.75 billion from a number of private equity and venture capital firms.

-A few of the most prominent firms to have invested are D1 Capital Partners, Tiger Global, Addition Capital, Firebolt Ventures, TDK, and Infinitum Partners.
+A few of the most prominent firms to have invested are Disruptive, Blackrock, Neuberger Berman, D1 Capital Partners, Altimeter, Samsung, Tiger Global, Addition Capital, Firebolt Ventures, TDK, Infinitum Partners, and others.

 How much is Groq worth?